Blake Masters

 Other issues

-In August 2021, Masters called for new leadership in the U.S. Armed Forces due to perceived political leanings, saying “I would love to see all the generals get fired.
-You take the most conservative colonels, you promote them to general.”[71]
+In August 2021, Masters called for new leadership in the U.S. Armed Forces due to perceived partisan leanings, saying “I would love to see all the generals get fired.
+You take the most conservative colonels, you promote them to general.”[68]

-Masters opposes American aid to Ukraine.[47]
-He has suggested privatizing Social Security,[72][73] but has opposed cuts and in August 2022 he indicated support for increases to the program.[74]
+Masters has suggested privatizing Social Security, but has opposed cuts and in August 2022 indicated support for increases to the program.[69]

-Although Masters has invested in several technology firms, as has Thiel,[47] he frequently criticizes “Big Tech“.[47][76]
-He supported Elon Musk‘s then-proposed acquisition of Twitter and called for legislation to treat major social media companies as “common carriers” and to regulate Google‘s search algorithm.[76]
-Masters has also called for a “federal Bitcoin reserve”.[35]
+Although Masters has invested in several technology firms, he frequently criticizes Big Tech.[51][71]
+He supported Elon Musk‘s proposed acquisition of Twitter, called for legislation to treat major social media companies as “common carriers” and to regulate Google‘s search algorithm.[71]

 2024 House campaign